zuhairp/HomeAssistantAutomations/README.md

 ## Heating Schedule
 Schedy based heating schedule.
 Turns on bedroom heater around the time I wake up.
 Otherwise, it stays at 65 and I can override for 60 minutes

+## Home Mode Manager
+If I'm out for more than 30 minutes, sets home to Away.
+If I'm out for more than 24 hours, sets home to Vacation.
+A manual override of the home mode will ignore presence changes for 1 hour